User Guide

 These are the different ways to ingest data into the vector store used for document retrieval.

-WEb Link Lists
+Web Link Lists

 A web link list is a simple text file containing a list of URLs, one per line.